hddm-devs/hddm/docs/source/lan_investigate_model_behavior.rst

+The ``full_parameter_dic`` returned plays well with ``HDDM`` and some plots that give you the option to provide ground truth parameters.
+In our case the output is simple.
+More complicated datasets, will make this much more interesting.

 .. code:: ipython3

-    # The full_parameter_dict returned plays well with HDDM and some plots that give you the option
-    # to provide ground truth parameters.
-In our case the output is simple.
-More complicated
-    # datasets, will make this much more interesting.

     full_parameter_dict